 Suppose you want to decide which heating system type to use, whether a water heater or a furnace; we have provided you with some critical differences between the two.
 We have also noted how each of them operates to produce heat.

 A plumber is essential.
 You might have experienced something that you wish you could fix, but you don’t know how to do so.
 Find out how you can become a plumber.

-Quick Summary of the Two:
+Quick Summary of Furnaces and Water Heaters:

 Tank-type water heaters

 Before we go to the main differences, or in other words, furnace vs water heater, we need to be aware of the types of water heaters present.
 Standard tank-type water heaters are the most common water heating system in homes today.

 Water heaters heat the water and store it in a tank holding 80 gallons.
 Whenever you shower or wash your hands, the warm water flows from the water heater tank where heating has been continuous to the plumbing pipes ready for use.